NEWS FLASH!! 2025 Inspections Dates Announced 2 Circuits for North America!

 2. Viewing by moving freely.

-3. Viewing by hand.
+3. Viewing by being shown in hand.

 Mares with unknown parents, can be registered into one of the pre-books for the first 6 years (until 2015).
 They must satisfy the variety characteristics and be useable for our breeding.
 They must also register a DNA profile.
 There is no direct selection of mares, from all mares in one of the registers mares offspring are also registered, (regardless of the quality).
 Indirectly mares are selected.
 Through a system of predicates and premiums mares are differentiated by quality.
 The predicates are based on the quality of the mare (exterior / sport aptitude) or the quality of the offspring (exterior / sport aptitude).
 The better-quality mares will produce more offspring.
 The predicates are described in the registration bylaws.